17 Different Ways in Which God Speaks to Us

 These situations include his encounter with a large fish and the subsequent withering of the vine that had grown up to provide shade for him (Jonah 1–4).

-Furthermore, it is essential to examine our circumstances and ask ourselves if we are hearing from the Lord in them.
+Furthermore, examining our circumstances and asking ourselves if we are hearing from the Lord in them is essential.

-Ask yourself these two questions: What is happening in my life now?
-What is the Lord trying to tell me through this situation?
+Ask yourself these two questions: What is happening in my life now, and what is the Lord trying to tell me through this situation?

 2. Through Nature and God’s Creation